J-RPM/ESP_WeatherClock_NTP/README.md

-# ESP WeatherClock NTP Firmware — v1.14
+# ESP WeatherClock NTP Firmware — v1.15

 This firmware transforms a low-cost ESP-based weather kit into a full Internet-synchronized meteorological station.
 It supports **ESP01, ESP8266, and ESP32** modules, along with **OLED displays (0.6" or 0.96")** using the SSD1306 driver.

 Version **v1.14** introduces major improvements in memory usage, weather forecasting, and solar event calculations.

+Version **v1.15**
+1 - It initially displays the date and time, waiting until it synchronizes with the NTP server.
+2 - Management and organization are improved by displaying data on the OLED display.

 ---

-## ✔️ New in v1.14
+## ✔️ New since v1.14
 - Added **real-time weather forecast** extracted directly from OpenWeatherMap:
   - 3 upcoming forecast segments (3h, 6h, 9h)
   - Automatic interpretation of all official OWM weather icons (day/night variants)